haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 Inspect the interface (first turn off the map by clicking on the "eye" in the Volume Viewer window).

 <a class="prompt prompt-question">
-Can you idendify possible problematic areas of the interface?
+Can you identify possible problematic areas of the interface?
 </a>

 <details style="background-color:#DAE4E7"><summary><b>See solution:</b>